Districts of Serbia

 CapitalBelgrade

 In 1900, the Balkans were still balkanized.
 The Ottoman Empire retained a foothold in Europe.
 Its vilayet of Kosovo later became part of Yugoslavia, as did northern Monastir and a corner of Saloniki vilayet.
 Bosnia-Herzegovina and the sanjak of Novibazar, both nominally Ottoman, had been occupied by Austria-Hungary since 1878.
 Serbia and Montenegro were independent kingdoms.
 The rest of the area that would eventually become Yugoslavia was in the Austro-Hungarian Empire, including the Austrian provinces of Carniola and Dalmatia, parts of Coastland and Styria, the Hungarian provinces of Fiume and Croatia and Slavonia, and parts of the Hungarian counties of Bács-Bodrog, Csongrád, Temes, and Torontál.
 In 1908, Austria-Hungary formally annexed Bosnia-Herzegovina.
 Following the Second Balkan War, by the Bucharest Peace Treaty (1913-08-10), Serbia annexed lands from the Ottoman Empire including its present southern section and what is now the Former Yugoslav Republic of Macedonia.
 The sanjak of Novibazar was split between Serbia and Montenegro.
 On 1918-12-01, the Kingdom of Serbs, Croats, and Slovenes was proclaimed.
 This kingdom was soon being called Yugoslavia, although the name didn't become official until 1929.
 The peace treaties which ended World War I sanctioned the fait accompli.
 They left the exact border with Italy open for negotiation (see Croatia and Slovenia for more details about this border, which was again shifted after World War II).
 Yugoslavia was occupied by the axis powers in World War II.
 After it was liberated, on 1945-11-29, it proclaimed itself the Federal People's Republic of Yugoslavia, formed as a federation of six constituent republics: Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia, and Slovenia.
 Within Serbia there were two autonomous divisions: Kosovo region and Voivodina province.
 When the Communist bloc fell apart, starting in 1991, the republics began declaring themselves independent.
 Finally, only Montenegro and Serbia remained in the federation.
 They claimed to be the successor state to Yugoslavia.
 The United Nations and the United States rejected this claim, and treated them as two separate unrecognized states, until about 2000.
 The country changed its name to Serbia and Montenegro in 2003.
 Montenegro became a separate country in 2006.
-Kosovo and Voivodina have been stripped of their autonomy.
+Kosovo declared independence in 2008.
+Other countries began recognizing it immediately, but Serbia doesn't, and it doesn't have an ISO code.

 Other names of country: